KWSNick/filmnight/README.md

 ## Known Bugs

 * When a new user is created the profile details update on the checkout page will fail until data is entered via the my profile page.
-This is possibly due to the user not being created in the database until the profile form has been submitted.

 * When a new film is created the image size may be different from those specified in the original fixtures, leading to card sizing issues.
 (Rectified with some max-height css applied to card images and the filmpage image on 26th April 2021)